We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How to make an oatmeal bath

-Soaking in a lukewarm oatmeal bath can soothe, moisturize, and protect skin.
+Soaking in a lukewarm oatmeal bath can soothe, moisturize, and protect the skin.

 - Fill a tub with lukewarm water.
 Avoid hot water as this can aggravate inflamed skin and draw moisture from it.